 I get that the unknown is core to the potential behind this model.
 But when I’m making the case to my manager about why this is worth my org’s investment (or even just convincing myself!), it’s hard to do that with zero idea on what I stand to gain.

-Even if the learning potential seems really obvious (depending on the theme of your unconference), the people in the room are a huge variable.
-Which means you’re never guaranteed to leave with the takeaways you want or need, depending on your familiarity with the subject.
+Even if the learning potential seems obvious (depending on the theme of your unconference), the people in the room are a huge variable.
+Which means you’re never guaranteed to leave with the takeaways you want or need.

 2. It assumes that anyone can facilitate.

 Most conferences take care in selecting their facilitators, or at least prepping the people responsible.
-And that isn’t in vain: facilitating a group towards having a meaningful conversation ain’t easy!
+And that isn’t in vain: facilitating a group towards having a meaningful conversation isn’t easy!

-But with an unconference, you can’t guarantee that your volunteer facilitators will actually know anything about effective facilitation.
-What you will guarantee is that people step up who THINK they know how to facilitate.
+But with an unconference, you can’t guarantee that your volunteers will know anything about effective facilitation.
+What you will guarantee is that people step up who think they can facilitate.
 Which brings us to the next issue.

 3. It favors the people who are inherently outspoken.

 Being the loudest person in the room, or the person with the most confidence, doesn’t mean you have the most worthwhile info to share.
 But when you have group conversations led by novice facilitators, it’s these people who end up weighing in the most – either because they go unchecked by your group leaders, ooorrr they’re the ones who volunteer to “facilitate” in the first place!